biletnam/theatre-booking-akka-example/README.md

 - `cluster`: This is a set of `node`s joined together through the membership service for the purpose of performing work.
 - `leader`: This is a single `node` in a `cluster` that performs certain duties, such as managing cluster convergence and member-state transitions.

-Every `cluster` is made up of a set of member `node`s, with each member node being identified by a `hostname`:`port`:`uid` tuple.
+Every `cluster` is made up of a set of member `node`s, with each member `node` being identified by a `hostname`:`port`:`uid` tuple.
 As each actor system comes up, it can specify the `hostname`:`port` part of that identifier via config.
-Then, the Akk Cluster itself will assign a `uid` to that `node` so that it can be uniquely identified within the cluster.
+Then, the Akka Cluster itself will assign a `uid` to that `node` so that it can be uniquely identified within the cluster.

-Once a particular `hostname`:`port`:`uid` tuple joins a cluster, __it can never join again after leaving__.
-If the three-part identifier for a `node` is quarantined—through the remote death watch feature — it can never rejoin the cluster again.
-So, if a `node` shuts down and then comes back up and wants to rejoin the cluster, a new `uid` will be generated for that `node`.
-This will give it a unique hostname:port:uid tuple again, and allow it to join back in.
+Once a particular `hostname`:`port`:`uid` tuple joins a `cluster`, __it can never join the `cluster` again after leaving__.
+If the three-part identifier for a `node` is quarantined—through the remote death watch feature — it can never rejoin the `cluster` again.
+So, if a `node` shuts down and then comes back up and wants to rejoin the `cluster`, a new `uid` will be generated for that `node`.
+This will give it a unique `hostname`:`port`:`uid` tuple again, and allow the `node` to join back in.

-The nature of the membership state within the cluster is very dynamic. `Node`s are able to join and leave the cluster at will, making it so that the membership state is a very fluid thing.
+The nature of the membership state within the cluster is very dynamic. `Node`s are able to join and leave the `cluster` at will, making it so that the membership state is a very fluid thing.
 Even though the state is dynamic and can be constantly changing, every `node` needs to know the current membership state in case it needs to communicate with a component within the cluster.
 In order to deal with this requirement, the Akka team looked to Amazon's Dynamo whitepaper for inspiration, using a decentralized __gossip__ protocol-based system to manage membership state throughout the cluster.